luofeng457/vapoursynth-hdrtools/README.md

 HDRTools package
 ================
-This package shall be used by VCEG, JCTVC, and MPEG members solely for video coding standard development activities.
+This software package is under development to support video standardization work and may eventually be formally published as reference software, e.g., by ITU-T and ISO/IEC.

 Please do not use this package for any other applications without the knowledge or permission from the software owners/creators.